What is the best pass for New York?

 Currently, there are six major passes for New York City, making the task to find the best New York pass even harder.
 Most of the NYC sightseeing passes have a list of over 90 included attractions it can be difficult at times to compare them properly.
 Because we know how overwhelming the choice can be, we have created a tool that helps you to find the best New York Pass in three simple steps:

 Hier kannst Du Deine ausgewählten Spots in deinem Reiseplan kostenlos speichern, falls Du Dir noch nicht sicher bist!

-Our test compares how much you would spend if you purchased each attraction ticket separately, to the price of the different New York sightseeing passes.
+Our tool compares regular ticket prices to the price of the different New York sightseeing passes.
 It will always show you the cheapest way to visit the attractions you selected, even if this means buying a smaller attraction pass and purchasing some of the attraction tickets separately.
-For more on how the pass advisor works, check out the video below!
+For more on how the savings calculator works, check out the video below!